FlintHill/SUAS-Competition/README.md

 To run the Client script, cd into the ```gcs``` directory, then run

 ```
-python client.py
+export FLASK_APP=flask_gcs.py
+python -m flask run --with-threads
 ```

 Ensure that the version of Python you are using is 2.7.x.
-If attempting to use Python 3, the program will crash with a Timeout command.
+If attempting to use Python 3, the program will crash with a Timeout exception.